costineesti/about-me/content/notes/laser scanning 4.md

 These notes are from the Practical session.

 In the images George showed us, there was a middle line that was brigher.
 It simply shows that the point density was higher in the middle region.
+So it was higher in the flight direction and lower across the flight direction.
 This software (Point cloud mapper), was entirely done by George in C++.
 Waay back in the days.
 And it goes without saying that many enterprises and organizations make use of it.
 Insane!!

 # Task 1: Surface growing